 Get Their Feet Properly Measured

 While I feel getting their feet measured properly is super duper important, I still like to shop for deals online.
 So sometimes I cheat a bit.
-I head into our local Kid’s Shoe Store (Karen’s 4or Kids, which carries quality kids footwear from brands you can trust, like Pediped), I get the girls feet properly measured and buy them new shoes if needed.
+I head into our local Kid’s Shoe Store (Karen’s 4or Kids is our preferred spot, if you’re curious), I get the girls’ feet properly measured and buy them new shoes if needed.
 However, I only pick out one pair of shoes per kid, and then armed with the knowledge of their current shoe size I head online and look for deals for dress shoes, rainboots, or whatever other additional shoes they might need (I like to check the sales section of the Pediped website, as well as Amazon.ca and a few outlet stores).
 Or in the case of my younger daughter, I can check through her older sister’s cast offs and see if any of them are the right size.